TheMaster1127/htvm-marketplace/main/test2/v1.0/README.md

 1. Click on the `Plugin` button.
 2. Navigate to the "Marketplace" tab.
-3. Find "Test The Marketplace" plugin in the list and click "Install & Activate".
+3. Find "Test2 The Marketplace" plugin in the list and click "Install & Activate".
 4. The IDE will reload, and the plugin will be active.